mrsharm/GCOnboarding/LoggingInGC.md

 There are various ways to log messages from the GC and based on scaling critera.

-For Stress and Simple Logging, uncomment the following lines in gcpriv.h:
+For Stress and Simple Logging, uncomment the following lines in `gc.h`:

 ```c
 //#define TRACE_GC